 Electroconvulsive Therapy (ECT) often brings to mind dramatic images from older films or misconceptions held by the general public.
-However, the reality of ECT, its history, and how it physiologically impacts the human body paints a far different pictureone rooted in medical science and therapeutic outcomes.
+However, the reality of ECT, its history, and how it physiologically impacts the human body paints a far different picture from the one rooted in medical science and therapeutic outcomes.
 This post aims to demystify ECT, providing a foundational understanding for those curious about its applications, including the emerging discussions around ECT for cancer patients.

-ECT's inception dates back to the 1930s, where it was initially used to treat mental illnesses, most notably severe depression and acute psychosis.
+ECT's inception dates back to the 1930s when it was initially used to treat mental illnesses, most notably severe depression and acute psychosis.
 Over the decades, advancements in technology and methodology have significantly evolved ECT's application, making it safer and more effective.
-Today, it's conducted under general anesthesia with muscle relaxants, minimizing discomfort and maximizing therapeutic outcomes.
+Today, it's conducted under general anaesthesia with muscle relaxants, minimizing discomfort and maximizing therapeutic outcomes.

 At its core, ECT involves the controlled application of electrical currents through the brain, aiming to induce a brief seizure.
 This process, though seemingly simple, has profound effects on the brain's chemistry.
 It can help reset certain neurochemical pathways, thereby alleviating symptoms of severe psychiatric disorders.
 Recent research is exploring how these physiological changes might also benefit cancer patients, particularly in managing pain and depression, offering a glimpse into potential new applications of ECT.